 You should empty your water heater’s tank at least once per year to keep minerals like calcium and magnesium from accumulating.
 Over time, these minerals can sink to the bottom of your tank, causing corrosion and reducing its capacity.
 You could start running out of hot water before everyone can finish showering, or rust could turn your hot water red or brown.
 Fortunately, you can flush your water heater by turning it off and letting it cool down, and then attach a garden hose to the valve at the tank’s base and drain the water and sediment.

 If you’re wondering why your hot water heater is leaking, this is often the culprit.

 Popping, knocking, or banging noises could be from minerals hitting the walls of your water heater’s tank.
 A malfunctioning temperature and pressure relief valve might hiss or whistle.
 Minerals in the water could make it smell like rotten eggs.

-Pioneer Comfort Systems has more than 55 years of plumbing, indoor air quality, heating, and air conditioning experience.
-We can help you with maintaining, repairing, and installing your water heater.
-Call us anytime at 318-965-7200 for outstanding service from our skilled, friendly professionals.
+The Shreveport, LA plumbers at Pioneer Comfort Systems have more than 55 years of plumbing, indoor air quality, heating, and air conditioning experience.
+We can help you with plumbing maintenance in Shreveport, plumbing repair in Shreveport, and installing your water heater.
+Call us anytime at 318-795-8000 for outstanding service from our skilled, friendly professionals.